Schedule a Consultation

 How Our Estate Litigation Attorneys Can Help

 When a person dies, the surviving family members and those who were close to them are thrust into a challenging situation.
-While you would like to take the time you need to grieve and cope with the loss of their love and companionship, there are also countless legal matters that need to be resolved.
+While you would like to take the time you need to grieve and cope with the loss of their love and companionship, countless legal matters need to be resolved.

 Often, the mix of money and family can create a combustible situation.
-Disputes over estate administration are common, particularly when there is a substantial amount of money in question or when family conflict arises.
+Disputes over estate administration are common, particularly when a substantial amount of money is in question or when family conflict arises.

 Estate administration is a complex process, regardless of the circumstances.
-In many instances, the deceased will have left behind a will outlining their final wishes.
-Before the will can be executed, however, it must go through a process called probate.
-Some heirs may find the probate process to be confusing, frustrating, or unfair, but a skilled probate lawyer can help resolve these issues.
+Often, the deceased will have left behind a will outlining their final wishes.
+However, before the will can be executed, it must go through a process called probate.
+Some heirs may find the probate process confusing, frustrating, or unfair, but a skilled probate lawyer can help resolve these issues.

 You have two years to challenge a will in Texas.
-Before a will can be binding, a court will have to determine that it is valid.
-If the court determines that it isn’t valid, then estate property will be distributed according to Texas law.
+Before a will can be binding, a court must determine that it is valid.
+If the court determines it isn’t valid, then the estate property will be distributed according to Texas law.

 property split